All-China Journalists Association: Fan Changjiang

 Fan Changjiang's career in journalism gained domestic notoriety in China during the Sino-Japanese war, attributed to his work as a war correspondent in regional China.
 During this period, he made observations of poverty in rural China in his book ‘The Northwest Corner of China’ (Zhongguo de Xibei Jiao), espousing his melancholy to see "bare-footed children…bound-footed women…plodding along’ on the “Refugee Trail".

 Fan Changjiang promoted engagement with, and development of, the journalistic profession in rural communities to increase the visibility of minority groups and their diverse experiences during the war and under the existing government.
 Changjiang became disillusioned with the Nationalist government during the Sino-Japanese war attributed to their perceived disregard for rural communities, and later aligned himself with the CCP.

 The Chinese journalist strongly advocated for transforming media practices in China, esteeming objective, factual reporting compared to commentarial pieces in inaccessible language created by his predecessors.
-Fan Changjiang launched the All-China Journalist Association to manifest this ideological shift, creating an organisation where techniques, styles and good reporting practices could be monitored and imparted upon reporters from localities across China and amongst China's various ethnic groups.
+Fan Changjiang launched the All-China Journalist Association to manifest this ideological shift, creating an organization where techniques, styles and good reporting practices could be monitored and imparted upon reporters from localities across China and amongst China's various ethnic groups.

 Fan Changjiang also participated in opening the ‘Reporters Hostel’ to create a physical location where reporters could collectively gather and share practices and develop ideas.
-In honour of Fan Changjiang's contribution to the development of journalism and reporting in China, the All-China Journalist Association established the ‘Fan Changjiang Journalist Award’, the most prestigious journalist award in the nation.
+In honor of Fan Changjiang's contribution to the development of journalism and reporting in China, the All-China Journalist Association established the ‘Fan Changjiang Journalist Award’, the most prestigious journalist award in the nation.

+Shao Huaze (born 1933), member of the dominant Han Chinese ethnic group, of the People's Liberation Army since 1950, of the CCP since 1957, director of the People's Daily since 1989, was honorary president.
+Zhang Yannong (born 1948), president of the People's Daily since 2008, had been president of ACJA in the early 2020s.
+Liu Zhengrong, member of the Chinese Communist party, Deputy Chief of Internet Affairs at the Bureau of the State Council Information Office, and vice-president of Xinhua News Agency, had been Executive Secretary for the All-China Journalists Association.

-Organisation Structure
+Structure

 Executive Appointment Process

 Board members of the All-China Journalist Association are appointed every five years and are typically high-ranking members of Chinese media institutions, domestically renowned reporters, notable public figures, and well-regarded editors.

-President

-Zhang Yannong

-President Zhang Yannong was born in 1948, joining the ‘People's Daily’ in 1996, one of China's three main state-influenced media organisations.
-In 2008, he was appointed president of People's Daily.
-The president was formerly Vice Chairman of the All-China Journalist Association but recently was appointed to president, current as of January 2021.